hiveot/hub/docs/challenges.md

 ## Communication Protocol

 1. How to communicate between devices and Hub services, between users and Hub, and between multiple Hubs?
 Use messaging, REST, or RPC for communication?
-   2. Initially iotdomain was message based but ran into the problem that some services require request-response.
+   a.
+Initially iotdomain was message based but ran into the problem that some services require request-response.
 REST doesn't support callbacks and WebSockets has no standard for 2-way messaging.
 WoT talks a great deal about http access which is not an option as devices cannot be accessed directly.
 NGSI is API based.

-   2. HiveOT tried RPC using gRPC and eventually Capn'proto.
+  b.
+HiveOT tried RPC using gRPC and eventually Capn'proto.
 Capn'proto has the more versatile IDL and turned out to be stable and very fast. gRPC is very constrained, probably good enough for Google, but limited for defining a full API.
+  c.
+Finally, coming full circle, we're back at messaging using either MQTT-v5 or NATS.
+Both support building RPC style messages, providing best of both worlds.

-1. How to receive data real time?
+2. How to receive data real time?
-    2. Message bus seems ideal here as they support subscription.
+    a.
+Message bus seems ideal here as they support subscription.
+So this is a no-brainer.
-    2. Capn'proto supports callbacks (yeah, pretty amazing) but routing data via multiple hubs is more of a challenge.
+    b.
+Capn'proto supports callbacks (yeah, pretty amazing) but routing data via multiple hubs or proxies is more of a challenge.

+3. Other concerns:
 - high latency/non realtime of pubsub.
 Message round trip should remain under 1 msec, including audio, video and especially data.
 - not always confirmation of delivery (messaging vs rpc)
 - Lack of support for audio and video.